Morwenn/poplar-heap/README.md

 Taking all of that into account, we can find the first poplar like this:

 * It begins at the beginning of the poplar heap
-* Its size is the biggest number of the form 2^n-1 which is smaller or equal to the size
+* Its size is the biggest number of the form 2^n-1 which is smaller or equal to the size of the poplar heap

-Once it is found we can find the following poplar, then the following ones by repeatedly applying that operation to the rest of the poplar heap.
-The following function can be used to find the biggest power of two smaller then or equal to a given unsigned integer (sometimes called the *bit floor* of the number - it available in the standard library since C++20 under the name `std::bit_floor`):
+Once we have our first poplar, we can find the next poplar, then the ones after it by repeatedly applying that same operation to the rest of the poplar heap.
+The following function can be used to find the biggest power of two smaller than or equal to a given unsigned integer (sometimes called the *bit floor* of the number - it available in the standard library since C++20 under the name [`std::bit_floor`][std-bit-floor]):

 ```cpp
 template<typename Unsigned>